Compiled and Edited by

 Grandparents Orlando and Lucinda (Shook) Keyes: brought my line of Keyes from Cambria, Niagara Co., NY, to Climax, Kalamazoo Co., MI, in 1851; had seven children

-Grandfather Rev. Orlando Keyes: originally a cooper by trade; ordained a Methodist minister of the gospel about 1859; enlisted during Civil War in the 12th Michigan Infantry, Army of the Republic, as Private with new son-in-law Private James Powers, and later served as chaplain of the 12th Michigan Veteran Volunteer Infantry, dieing January 12, 1866, from disease contracted in the army
+Grandfather Rev. Orlando Keyes: originally a cooper by trade; ordained a Methodist minister of the gospel about 1859; enlisted during Civil War in the 12th Michigan Infantry, Army of the Republic, as Private with new son-in-law Private James Powers, and later served as chaplain of the 12th Michigan Veteran Volunteer Infantry, dying January 12, 1866, from disease contracted in the army

-Grandmother Sarah M. (Keyes) Page: married in Kalamazoo, MI, Step-Grandfather Harvey Olmstead Cline “H.O.,” who was a farmer, storekeeper, real estate broker, and served two terms as sheriff of Ingham Co., MI; being united by N. J. Cogshall, Clergyman, and marriage witnessed by Rev. C. C. McCabe of New York City and Rev. J. C. Floyd of Albion, MI; to “the two thousand prisoners who came under her care she was a true adviser and many a wayward one has been led to reform due to her kindness and motherly advice”
+Grandmother Sarah M. (Keyes) Page: married in Kalamazoo, MI, Step-Grandfather Harvey Olmstead Cline “H.O.,” who was a farmer, storekeeper, real estate broker, barber, and served two terms as sheriff of Ingham Co., MI; united in marriage by N. J. Cogshall, Clergyman, and marriage witnessed by Rev. C. C. McCabe of New York City and Rev. J. C. Floyd of Albion, MI; to “the two thousand prisoners who came under her care she was a true adviser and many a wayward one has been led to reform due to her kindness and motherly advice”

 Uncle James Powers, husband of Aunt Irene (Keyes) Powers: was employed as a Climax Twp., Kalamazoo Co., MI, teacher in 1865, 1867 (with Aunt Irene), and 1875, was a school inspector in 1868 and 1875, as a Republican was elected Highway Commissioner in 1871 and 1873, and Township Clerk 1874-76, but as a Democrat was chosen as a delegate to the Democratic National Convention from Michigan in 1896, was elected by 2nd District of Kalamazoo Co. to Michigan's House of Representatives for 1897-8 on the Democratic People's Union Silver ticket, and was an unsuccessful candidate for circuit judge in Michigan's 5th Circuit, 1899; with Aunt Irene spent last years in Seattle, King Co., WA